lrdj/goodlookslikethis/JG-and-JS-6June2025.md

 Platform (Nuance) was very inflexible; workarounds were needed for more accessible interactions.

 *Trade-offs*
 Prioritised robust, simple flows over wide functionality.
-Made myself available for pair-programing with the vendor's lead front-end architect.
+Made myself available for pair-programming with the vendor's lead front-end architect.
 This help defuse misunderstanding and make faster progress

 ## 9. Socialising the design process